-Hunting season is here, and I have been thinking about my firearm setup.
-How many people have more then 1 rifle per caliber?
-What is the point of stockpiling ammo, and then have 1 rifle that could break?
+How many people have more then firearm per caliber?
+What is the point of stockpiling ammo, and then have one rifle that could break?
 Sure people have spare parts, but spare parts do not help your buddies hunt with you.

 Part of my plans call for a worse case situation, meaning I have friends or family members show up at my front door with nothing but clothes.
 The food starts to run out, so we head to the camp to plant a garden and do some hunting.